I was 24 years old.

 My days revolved around Muay Thai training, strength and conditioning work, watching Two and a Half Men and trying to eat a healthful diet (although, back then I had no idea what that actually meant.
 Now I do).

 I was busting my ass in the gym 6-7 days/ week.
-You would think with a routine like that I’d be in phenomenal shape.
+You’d think with a routine like that I’d be in phenomenal shape.
 But you’d be wrong.

 After repeating this cycle for months on end, I finally got the message.
 Something was off (way off).
 But I had no idea where I went wrong.